fargelagit/Recursive-State-Estimation/README.md

 # Recursive-State-Estimation
 Probabilistic Robotics book

-bayes.adb is the main file
+compile using: gnat make bayes.adb or the GPS IDE from libre.adacore.com